Cloud Storage an IT infrastructure deployment

 - Cost-optimized operations.
 Stretch the life of existing IT investments with cloud storage that can be easy to acquire and consume.
 Companies can protect on-premises data with cloud backup that is scalable, available, secured, and compliant.
 Enterprises can also help lower their TCO (Total Cost of Ownership) with utility pricing that ends the need for extended IT planning cycles and frees the IT team to focus on more valuable work.
 Cloud storage high availability can enhance customers’ experiences and contribute to loyalty and potential for business growth.

 Yes!
-Metallic offers a few ways to consume cloud storage with solutions that meet customers’ business needs.
-Metallic®Cloud Storage is a no-hassle option for quickly deploying cloud storage as a backup target and can be purchased as a cloud storage target for Metallic Database Backup, Metallic File & Object Backup, and Metallic VM & Kubernetes Backup.
+Commvault Air Gap Protect is a no-hassle option for quickly deploying cloud storage as a backup target and can be purchased as a cloud storage target for Database Backup, File & Object Backup, and VM & Kubernetes Backup.
 Customers can also bring their own storage for these offerings if they need to leverage existing investments or on-premises backup targets for fast short-term recovery of on-premises workloads, thanks to our unique SaaS plus model.
-In these cases, customers can still add Metallic Cloud Storage as a simple secondary storage option.
-Metallic also offers flexible storage tiers Metallic Cloud Storage for Metallic Backup for Microsoft 365 and Metallic Endpoint Backup offerings.
+Commvault also offers flexible storage tiers for Microsoft 365 Backup and Endpoint Backup offerings.

-Cloud storage options from Metallic help companies extend total protection for data from cloud-native to on-premises and can speed cloud adoption as part of your IT strategy.
+Cloud storage options from Commvault help companies extend total protection for data from cloud-native to on-premises and can speed cloud adoption as part of your IT strategy.

 Cloud Transformation Made Easy